Formaleuros, Formalbitcoins, and Virtual Monies: IDBRs for money

 \subsection{Legal and relational IGVA elements for money}

 In the preceding paragraphs we have discussed mechanisms for defining money that are derived from either the role of money or the mechanism it employs.
-The listing of IDBR elements for money is the basis from which a plurality of IDBR's can be compposed.
-But different views exist.
-In the context of our discussion of definitions these views may be considered IGVA elements.
-These IGVA elements contain information or judgements about the legal status of money classes with in their preferred financial system.
-One cannot read the theory of money (or the theory about money) without being confronted with some elements from this second listing.
+The listing of IDBR elements for money is the basis from which a plurality of IDBR's can be composed.

+But different aspects exist, such as listed below.
+In the context of our discussion of definitions of money these aspects may be considered IGVA elements.
+These IGVA elements contain information or judgements about the legal and technical status of money classes with in their preferred financial system.
+A complication that we will ignore is that when composing requirements for monies some subsets of requirements will produces near--monies rather than monies.\footnote{ In \cite{BergstraL2013} an attempt has been made to be very precise about the distinction between monies and near--monies when combining a heterogeneous collection of (near--money) requirements.}

 \begin{description} \item{\bf{Fiat money.}} Fiat money consists of objects which are supposed to be representative of other forms of money that have a more primitive status.

 Banknotes issued by a commercial bank which guarantees at any time to exchange the banknotes for silver coins is a paradigmatic example of fiat money.
 The phrase fiat money expresses that trust provides essentially worthless items with value in the same way as commodity money already has.